sigmasaur/AwSW-it/README.md

 * At line 208: Slightly pruned to fit fewer lines.
 * At line 220, 276, 368, 398: Corrected simple dash to em-dash.
 * At line 232: `pass`ed.
-* At line 260: Split in multiple parts to fit fewer lines.
+* At line 260: Split into multiple parts to fit fewer lines.
 * At line 260: *my father was <b>always</b> a very business-minded individual*, to make it look less like `Emera`'s parents are now dead; see line 308.
 * At line 270: Corrected *it certainly shouldn't have* → *I certainly shouldn't have been*.
 * At line 627, 828: Rendered *lady* as *dragoness*.